Alan-Miller/sass/README.md

 #### Editing .bash_profile (or .bashrc)
 Here are some steps I took once so I could always set up Sass quickly in any React app.
 It involves editing a hidden file in your home folder.
 These steps are not required.
 You can simply follow the steps Missy outlines if you prefer.
+However, I find them invaluable.

-<details><summary>Instructions for creating aliases and functions in .bash_profile</summary><p>
+<details><summary>Steps for creating aliases and functions in .bash_profile</summary><p>

   1. In your Terminal (or other command line interface), use ```cd``` to go to your home folder (usually, opening a new window will start you off in the home folder).
 In home, you can type ```ls -al``` to see all files, including hidden files.
 Look to see if you have a .bash_profile or .bashrc file there.
   1. If you don't have a .bash_profile, you can create one using ```touch .bash_profile``` (again, make sure you are in your home folder).